 Applications and Guidelines:

-Each division has unique guidelines and applications.
+Each division has unique guidelines, though there is only one application.
 Please pay special attention to the guidelines for your division before working on your application.

 College of Liberal Arts & Sciences Guidelines: Word